sasisathya/tech-knowledge-hub/README.md

 }
 ```
 6. Sort an array using selection sort:
+      Selection Sort is a comparison-based sorting algorithm.
+It sorts an array by repeatedly selecting the smallest (or largest) element from the unsorted portion.
 ```javascript
 function selectionSort(arr) {
   for (let i = 0; i < arr.length - 1; i++) {